WVI is a British charity which has been providing critical veterinary support to international wildlife and conservation projects since 2004.

 We are a small organisation with minimal administrative costs but access to top quality wildlife veterinary expertise across a wide range of different species.

 WVI is now recognised as a leader in the field of wildlife and conservation medicine and is frequently asked to tackle new projects and problems.

-WVI’s world-class veterinary team works at the cutting edge of wildlife medicine, providing an essential part of the conservation puzzle.
+WVI sponsors world-class vets to work at the cutting edge of wildlife medicine, providing an essential part of the conservation puzzle.

 People are often not aware of the veterinary aspects of conservation programmes, and yet they can be critical to success.
 Infectious diseases in particular are now a very big cause for concern for many conservationists working with vulnerable wildlife populations.
 WVI is actively involved with research into new disease threats and how these can be tackled effectively.

 With a good track record of successful projects in Bangladesh, Vietnam, Indonesia (Sumatra), Russia, India, Zimbabwe, Mauritius and the Seychelles, as well as in the UK, WVI is now recognised as a leader in the field of wildlife and conservation medicine.

 As a result, we are increasingly being asked to tackle new projects and challenges.